shepherdviolet/glacimon/docs/spi/multiple-service-mode.md

 * Load service
 * If there is a problem with the definition file / interface class / implementation class, an exception will be thrown.
+* If the `implementation definition file` cannot be found (no implementation is defined), no exception will be thrown
 * [Preloading](https://github.com/shepherdviolet/glacimon/blob/master/docs/spi/preload.md) will be triggered at the first time you load a service.
 The premise is in the `Spring` environment, or the VM option `-Dglacimonspi.conf.preload.auto=true` is set